 This article explains to you what are the requirements to buy a property in Spain as a foreigner and details all the taxes and expenses you need to pay when purchasing a home in Spain.

 Being a Spanish resident is not a necessary requirement to buy a property in Spain.

 However, as an overseas buyer you must apply for the NIE (Foreigner Identification Number), have a Spanish bank account, and pay the appropriate taxes.

 NIE: Foreigner Identification Number

 To be able to buy a property in Spain as a foreigner you must have the NIE.

-The NIE is a personal, unique and exclusive number that is assigned individually to each foreigner for identification purposes.
+The NIE is a personal, unique, and exclusive number that is assigned individually to each foreigner for identification purposes.
 This personal number will be the foreigner ID that must be used in any documents or monetary transactions to be performed in Spain.

-In Spain, the NIE can be requested in person or though a representative with a power of attorney at the nearest police office where the foreigner has the intention to buy a property.
+In Spain, the NIE can be requested in person or through a representative with a power of attorney at the nearest police office where the foreigner has the intention to buy a property.
 From abroad it can also be processed through the Spanish embassy or consulate in the country of the foreigner.

-In Spain the purchase of a property must be formalized in a public deed authorized by the notary.
+In Spain, the purchase of a property must be formalized in a public deed authorized by the notary.
 After signature, the title deed will be taken to the corresponding property registry office for its registration.
 For this purpose, the notary will request the NIE from the foreign buyer for identification purposes.

 That same NIE will be used to liquidate the corresponding taxes and expenses.